-Replacing a content management system or a digital platform is a process that many companies, large organizations, and government entities face.
-Every 3-5 years it is important to take a look at how the digital systems and technologies around your content management processes respond to your business operations and identify any gaps.
+Doing content migrations or replacing a content management system or a digital experience platform are processes that many companies, large organizations, and government entities face.
+Every 3-5 years, it is important to take a look at how the digital systems and technologies around your content management processes respond to your business operations and identify any gaps.
 CMS replacement usually comes after answering this question: Is your current platform helping your organization or company leverage its potential, or is it falling short?

 That being said, changing platforms and migrating content from a “legacy” system to a new one is not an easy task for large organizations.
 It is a process that can take from 6 months (being truly optimistic) to 2 years and may involve thousands of documents and web pages.
 Would you be surprised to know that a large organization has to face half a million docs and assets (including PDFs, videos, and audios) as part of a migration?
 And yes: training for all content authors, knowledge transfer of the new platform, and full documentation.

-As DXP and CMS specialists, at Base22 we have plenty of experience dealing with this type of project, so we want to share with you some of the common mistakes of companies and organizations when they start planning their upcoming replatform.
+As DXP and CMS specialists, at Base22 we have plenty of experience dealing with content migrations, so we want to share with you some of the common mistakes of companies and organizations when they start planning their upcoming replatform projects.
 Here’s the list, and we know it can give you clarity for your project.

 Migrating all content and data you have stored through the years is like moving without measuring your furniture: Is it going to fit your new house?
 Do you need all of this?
 Do you need something new for a new room?
 How can you make your everyday comfort better?
 A content clean-up helps to understand what is core content, what is needed, and what is no longer useful to your organization.
 As we mentioned recently in a company memory article, producing huge volumes of information and content is the new norm.
 The difficult part is to keep it well-organized, updated, and “findable”.
 A “brute force” approach, or dumping everything you have ever owned in a new platform, will cause you to use a lot of resources, increase migration efforts, and probably some confusion when trying to make sense out of it.